-Discrete-Event Simulation Model for Cancer Interventions and Population Health in R (DESCIPHR): An Open-Source Pipeline
+Discrete-Event Simulation Modeling Framework for Cancer Interventions and Population Health in R (DESCIPHR): An Open-Source Pipeline

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Simulation models inform health policy decisions by integrating data from multiple sources and fore-casting outcomes when there is a lack of comprehensive evidence from empirical studies.
+Simulation models inform health policy decisions by integrating data from multiple sources and forecasting outcomes when there is a lack of comprehensive evidence from empirical studies.
 Such models have long supported health policy for cancer, the first or second leading cause of death in over 100 countries.
-Discrete-event simulation (DES) and Bayesian calibration have gained traction in the field of Decision Science because they enable efficient and flexible modeling of complex health conditions and produce estimates of model parameters that reflect real-world disease epidemiology and data uncertainty given model constraints.
-This uncertainty is then propagated to model-generated outputs, enabling decision makers to determine the optimal strategy to recommend, assess confidence in the recommendation, and estimate the value of collecting additional information.
-However, there is limited end-to-end guidance on structuring a DES model for cancer progression, estimating its parameters using Bayesian calibration, and applying the calibration outputs to policy evaluation and other downstream tasks.
-To fill this gap, we introduce the DES Model for C ancer I nterventions and P opulation H ealth in R (DESCIPHR), an open-source framework and codebase integrating a flexible DES model for the natural history of cancer, Bayesian calibration for parameter estimation, and screening strategy evaluation.
-We also introduce an automated method to generate data-informed parameter prior distributions and enhance the accuracy and flexibility of a neural network emulator-based Bayesian calibration algorithm.
+Discrete-event simulation (DES) and Bayesian calibration have gained traction in the field of Decision Science because they enable flexible modeling of complex health conditions and produce estimates of model parameters that reflect real-world disease epidemiology and data uncertainty given model constraints.
+This uncertainty is then propagated to model-generated outputs, enabling decision makers to assess confidence in recommendations and estimate the value of collecting additional information.
+However, there is limited end-to-end guidance on structuring a DES model for cancer progression, estimating its parameters using Bayesian calibration, and applying the calibration outputs to policy evaluation.
+To fill this gap, we introduce the DES Modeling Framework for C ancer I nterventions and P opulation H ealth in R (DESCIPHR), an open-source codebase integrating a flexible DES model for the natural history of cancer, Bayesian calibration for parameter estimation, and an example application of screening strategy evaluation.
+To illustrate the framework, we apply DESCIPHR to calibrate bladder and colorectal cancer models to real-world cancer registry targets.
+We also introduce an automated method for generating data-informed parameter prior distributions and increase the functionality of a neural network emulator-based Bayesian calibration algorithm.
 We anticipate that the adaptable DESCIPHR modeling template will facilitate the construction of future decision models evaluating the risks and benefits of health interventions.

 Key points for decision makers